-This was the sharing of Mr Doron Lebovich – Israeli Deputy Ambassador to Viet Nam at the Seminar entitled “Jewish experience in raising love of reading for children” in the framework of activities of Vinschool Book Fair 2017 organized by Vinschool Education System last weekend.
+This was shared by Mr Doron Lebovich – Israeli Deputy Ambassador to Vietnam at the Seminar entitled “Jewish experience in raising love of reading for children” as a part of a series of activities of the Vinschool Book Fair 2017 organized by the Vinschool Education System last weekend.

-Present at Vinschool Book Fair 2017, the Deputy Ambassador was impressed by the exciting movement of reading culture development currently taken place at school.
-The Deputy Ambassador highly appreciated Vinschool to organize a large-scale book fair for parents and students with a variety of activities with depth of perception such as Reading Journal making, book review, book cover drawing, Audio Book Project, etc.
+At the Vinschool Book Fair 2017, the Deputy Ambassador was impressed by the exciting movement of reading culture development currently taking place at Vinschool.
+The Deputy Ambassador highly appreciated Vinschool for organizing a large-scale book fair for parents and students with a variety of meaningful activities such as Reading Journal making, book review, book cover drawing, Audio Book Project, etc.

-Visiting the country owning two highest book indexes in the world, which is the highest number of books published per capita and the highest number of young readers, Israeli Deputy Ambassador provided a lot of helpful information for parents to develop a reading culture for their children at home.
+Visiting a country with two highest book indexes in the world, which is the highest number of books published per capita and the highest number of young readers, Israeli Deputy Ambassador provided a lot of helpful information for parents to develop a reading culture for their children at home.

-Vinschool Book Fair 2017 is an annual event of Vinschool Education System.
-This is a highlight of activity series on Reading Culture development of Vinschool students, which has been built and developed throughout the academic year.
+The Vinschool Book Fair 2017 is an annual event of the Vinschool Education System.
+This is a highlight of a series of activities on the Reading Culture development of Vinschool students, which is built and developed throughout the academic year.

 Parents and students attending the program were accessible to more than 15,000 quality books of all genres ranging from Vietnamese books to foreign books.
 In addition, the program offered a variety of activities, a playground for students as well as useful workshops for parents.

 There was an exhibition of creative and impressive book covers made by students.
 By making covers of books and stories that they love, illustrating a story or depicting a character in a particular book, students had a chance to express their thoughts and desires in this playground.
 Each cover was their own feelings and thoughts about the book they love.